simmeon/blog/content/posts/conditionedFrequencyResponses/conditionedFrequencyResponses.md

     R_{xy}(\tau) = \int_{0}^{\infty} h(\alpha) R_{xx}(\tau - \alpha) d\alpha
 $$

-Now we have the same form of convolution integbral just in terms of correlation functions instead of our stationary random processes.
+Now we have the same form of convolution integral just in terms of correlation functions instead of our stationary random processes.
 So we can transform this into the Fourier domain to change the convolution integral into a multiplication.

 $$
     S_{xy}(f) = H(f) S_{xx}(f)